Lmendesb1/Lmendesb1/README.md

 ---

-### 🧠 Sobre mim
+### 🧠 About Me

-- 🔭 Mais de 15 anos de experiência em tecnologia
+- 🔭 Over 15 years of experience in technology
-- 🌱 Atualmente aprimorando conhecimentos em TypeScript, React e Firebase
+- 🌱 Currently learning more about Node, Angular and Python
-- 👨‍💻 Experiência com Node.js, SQL, MongoDB, HTML, CSS, e muito mais
+- 👨‍💻 Experienced with HTML, CSS , JS, Python and more
-- 🌍 Baseado em Portugal
+- 🌍 Based in Portugal

 ---

-### 🚀 Tecnologias e Ferramentas
+### 🚀 Tech Stack & Tools

 <p align="center">
   <img src="https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black" />